BetonQuest/BetonQuest/docs/08-Objectives-List.md

 # Objectives List

-## Location: `location`
+## Action: `action`

-This objective completes when player moves in specified range of specified location and meets all conditions.
-The first argument after objective's name must be location, the second - radius around the location.
-It can be a variable.
+This objective completes when player clicks on given block type.
+This can be further limited by location condition and item in hand condition.
+First argument is type of the click, it can be right, left or any.
+Next is a `block selector`.
+You can also specify `loc:` argument, followed by standard location format and `range:` followed by a number (or variable).
+It will define where the clicked block needs to be, as opposed to "where you must be" in location condition.
+If you add argument `cancel`, the click will be canceled (chest will not open, button will not be pressed etc.)

-Location objective contains one property, `location`.
+Action objective contains one property, `location`.
 It's a string formatted like `X: 100, Y: 200, Z:300`.

-**Example**: `location 100;200;300;world 5 condition:test1,!test2 events:test1,test2`
+It does not show the radius.

+!!! example
+    ```YAML
+    action right DOOR:1 conditions:holding_key loc:100;200;300;world range:5
+    ```

+## Arrow Shooting: `arrow`

+To complete this objective the player needs to shoot the arrow into the target.
+There are two arguments, location of the target and precision number (radius around location where the arrow must land, should be small).
+Note that the position of an arrow after hit is on the wall of a _full_ block, which means that shooting not full blocks (like heads) won't give accurate results.
+Experiment with this objective a bit to make sure you've set the numbers correctly.

+!!! example
+    ```YAML
+    arrow 100.5;200.5;300.5;world 1.1 events:reward conditions:correct_player_position
+    ```

 ## Block: `block`